How to Create a Content Marketing Strategy That Drives Revenue Growth

 • Motivations and goals

-The better you understand your audience, the more relevant, useful, and effective your content will be.
+Use surveys, analytics, interviews, and competitive research to validate your assumptions.
+The deeper you understand your audience, the more effective and relevant your content will be.

 New call-to-action